Ramarren/opengl-text/README.markdown

 Only the characters actually used are drawn on the texture.
 It might be useful to use `ensure-characters (sequence opengl-text-object)` function to avoid pauses when characters are first used.

+Dynamic variable `*auto-extend-buffers*` controls whether vertex/texture coordinates buffers are automatically extended when string is drawn longer that `length`.
+Setting it to `nil` might be useful if a longer string is only rarely drawn.

 The function `draw-gl-string (string opengl-text-object &key kerning)` renders a series of rectangles textured with proper letters in the current RGBA color.
 No newlines are allowed.
 The size is normalized so that a font em square (~font size) is one unit in OpenGL coordinate system.